harris-sontanu/jdih-api/README.md

-# jdih-api
+# JDIH API
-API for JDIH application
+API for JDIH application built with Laravel Sanctum